googleprojectzero/TinyInst/README.md

 ### Target method and persistence

 LiteInst allows user to define a target method.
-If a target method is defineed, no code will be instrumented (everything will run natively) until the target method is reached for the first time.
+If a target method is defined, no code will be instrumented (everything will run natively) until the target method is reached for the first time.
 Additionally, LiteInst will break execution on the target method entry and exit.

 `-target_module` - module containing the target method

 `-target_method` - name of the target method.
-This only works if the target method is exported or you have symbols for target module.
+This only works if the target method is exported or you have symbols for the target module.

 `-target_offset` - use when target method can't be specified by name.
 Relative address of the target method from the module base

-`-loop` - if this flag is specified, LiteInst will run the target mehod in an infinite loop (or until Kill() is called or process terminates for another reason).
+`-loop` - if this flag is specified, LiteInst will run the target method in an infinite loop (or until Kill() is called or process terminates for another reason).
 Function arguments will be saved and restored between iterations.
 This is mainly used to force persistence for fuzzing.

-`-nargs` - number of target method arguments to saved between iteration.
+`-nargs` - number of target method arguments to save between iterations.
 To be used together with `-loop`

 `-callcon [ms64|stdcall|fastcall|thiscall]` - calling convention target method uses.
 To be used together with `-loop`